01max/telegram-gh-action-dispatcher/README.md

 # 2. Install dependencies
 cd worker && npm install

+# 3. Configure wrangler.toml
+#    The repo ships with its own defaults in wrangler.toml.
+#    For a new project, copy the example and edit:
+cp wrangler.toml.example wrangler.toml
-# 3. Edit wrangler.toml — set your vars
+#    Then set your ALLOWED_CHAT_IDS (comma-separated) and GITHUB_REPO (owner/repo)
-#    ALLOWED_CHAT_IDS: comma-separated, e.g. "7457792489"
-#    GITHUB_REPO: e.g. "your-github-handle/my-project"

 # 4. Set secrets
 npx wrangler secret put TELEGRAM_BOT_TOKEN